Team

 Reproducible

-• Numerical (statistical) reproducibility is a necessary condition
+Numerical reproducibility is a necessary condition (Source code and data should be available)

 Why reproducing scientific results?